npm/npm/doc/misc/npm-config.md

 will cause `@organization` to be mapped to the registry for future installation of packages specified according to the pattern `@organization/package`.

-### searchopts

-* Default: ""
-* Type: String

-Space-separated options that are always passed to search.

 ### searchexclude

 * Default: ""